Dre Campbell Farm

 Do you have a wood stove or fire pit?
 If so, make sure you collect the ashes.

 Using ashes from the fire is a great way to improve soil fertility.
-Additionally, wood ash can help reduce the acidity of overly acidic soil.
+Additionally, wood ash can help neutralize overly acidic soil.

 If you burn a variety of woods, you can get a range of beneficial elements from the ashes, from potassium to phosphorus to magnesium.